microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/v1.0/api/administrativeunit-post-scopedrolemembers.md

 | Content-type | application/json.
 Obrigatório. |

 ## <a name="request-body"></a>Corpo da solicitação
-No corpo da solicitação, fornece uma representação JSON do [objeto scopedRoleMembership](../resources/scopedrolemembership.md) .
+No corpo da solicitação, forneça uma representação JSON do [objeto scopedRoleMembership](../resources/scopedrolemembership.md) .

 ## <a name="response"></a>Resposta